quest-bih/tv-ct-transparency/README.md

 transparency elements.
 The current frontrunners are: summary results reporting, publication linkage in registry, and open access.
 The table below provides an overview of the percentage and number of trials per registry which comply with each element.
+Note: Open access is not yet in the dataset (@delwen).

 ``` r
 trackvalue %>%